-Richard Friend is a Lecturer in Human Geography in the Department of Environment and Geography at the University of York, and a member of the Working Group for programme design of the York Interdisciplinary Global Development Centre.
+Richard Friend is a Senior Lecturer and Associate Professor in Human Geography in the Department of Environment and Geography at the University of York, and a member of the Working Group for programme design of the York Interdisciplinary Global Development Centre.
 With an academic background in social anthropology and development studies, he completed his doctorate based on village level fieldwork in Southern Thailand.
 A Southeast Asian specialist, he is fluent in Thai and proficient in Lao.

 In over twenty-five years’ experience working in the Mekong region, he has managed complex multi-million dollar regional projects, led regional research programmes, facilitated high-level public policy dialogues, and led programme evaluations.
 He has taken on senior management and consultancy roles for international organisations (IUCN), donors (DfID, Sida, Danida, USAID), UN agencies (UNDP, FAO, UNCDF), inter-governmental organisations (Mekong River Commission), international development banks (Asian Development Bank, the World Bank), research organisations (the WorldFish Center) and NGOs (including ISET-International, Oxfam, Thailand Environment Institute).